Going on a Family Road Trip

 - A pass for certain countries/cities.
 For example, you need to pay for a vignette if you use the Swiss motorways (can be purchased on the boarder) or a clean air (Crit’Air) sticker if you’re in Paris

-- Stickers for your headlights if you drive a British car.
+- Stickers for your headlights if you drive a British car (unless your car already has sensors on).
 Because when you drive on the opposite side of the road, you need to deflect your headlights away from the oncoming drivers so you do not dazzle them.
 Top Tip: Buy a couple of these packs of stickers, as we lost one driving through a lot of rain in the mountains

 - First aid kit, fire extinguisher, breathalyser, driving license, GB sticker – check the law for each country you go through

 - Children between three and twelve need to sit in the back of the car